-Since its inception in 1994, the Division of Cancer Prevention and Population Sciences has grown from a modest number of researchers to over 400 employees, including 70 faculty encompassed within four departments, three centers and one institute.
+Since its inception in 1994, the Division of Cancer Prevention and Population Sciences has grown from a modest number of researchers to over 400 employees, including 70 faculty encompassed within five departments, three centers and one institute.
 As the 10th anniversary of the division approached in 2004, its name was changed from the Division of Cancer Prevention to the Division of Cancer Prevention and Population Sciences to reflect the expanded scope of the research being conducted on health disparities and the unequal burden of cancer in underserved populations.
-The four departments within the division are Behavioral Science, Clinical Cancer Prevention, Epidemiology and Health Disparities Research.
+The five departments within the division are Behavioral Science, Clinical Cancer Prevention, Epidemiology, Health Disparities Research and Health Services Research.

 The mission of the Department of Behavioral Science is to conduct biobehavioral research on cancer risk behaviors and to develop, implement, evaluate and disseminate interventions that contribute to preventing and reducing cancer incidence, mortality and morbidity.
 The department focuses on three major areas of research: tobacco and smoking, screening and early detection and psychosocial oncology.
 The Behavioral Research and Treatment Center, which is led by the Behavioral Science department, conducts a wide range of research projects in exercise physiology, the psychoneurophysiology of craving and addiction, psychological issues in survivorship.
 In addition, it provides one of the most comprehensive tobacco-cessation programs in the United States.
 The Tobacco Treatment Program successfully combines an array of services including behavioral counseling, nicotine replacement therapy and customized, patient-focused treatment plans developed and staffed by a multidisciplinary team representing psychology, psychiatry, social work and nursing all aimed at tobacco cessation.
 These services are provided at no charge to patients and employees.